zikula/core/docs/Development/General/Refactoring_3.md

   - `Zikula\GroupsModule\GroupEvents::GROUP_GROUP_NEW_APPLICATIONCREATE` is removed in favor of `Zikula\GroupsModule\Event\GroupApplicationPostCreatedEvent`
 - Menu module
   - `Zikula\MenuModule\Event\ConfigureMenuEvent` no longer extends `Symfony\Contracts\EventDispatcher\Event`.
+    - Also, listeners should respond to the event _class_, the static property `POST_CONFIGURE` is removed.
 - Routes module
   - `new.routes.avail` event is replaced by `Zikula\RoutesModule\Event\RoutesNewlyAvailableEvent`
 - SecurityCenter module